-Using Real-Time Asset & Location Systems
+How to Prevent Insider Threats Using Real-Time Asset & Location Systems to Deter

+So how can companies reduce insider threats?
 Asset and location tracking tools give your business a range of methods to defend against insider threats.
 Here are recommendations for using real-time data collection features to get the most out of these systems.

-Have a Plan
+Have a plan

 Also, tailor controls around individual employee access areas.
 For example, a disgruntled IT staffer will be more capable of damaging your data center, where they know how to find your high-value hardware, than your inventory in a warehouse.

 Security experts recommend analyzing employee access patterns to identify risk factors.
-Real-time location and asset management systems provide a wealth of automated transaction logging to identify unexpected changes in behavior.
+Real-time location and IT asset management systems provide a wealth of automated transaction logging to identify unexpected changes in behavior.

 Is an engineer now entering your data center on an unexpected schedule?
 Is an admin assistant repeatedly checking out assets at the end of their shift?
 Are they regularly clocking in and out at different times without authorization?

-The risk companies face is great enough just accounting for their own corporate assets.
+The risk companies face is great enough just accounting for their corporate assets.
 The risk of attack or compromise jumps significantly when your facility and network are exposed to external electronics.
 For example, through your company’s Bring Your Own Device (BYOD) policy.

 People-centric problems like insider attacks require people-centric solutions.
-Real-time asset management and location systems are effective tools for mitigating the risk of internal attack.
+Real-time asset management and location systems are effective tools for mitigating the risk of insider attack.
 They act as deterrents, rapid response tools, and through data collection, can identify threatening personnel before they can harm your company.